Major Packaging Systems Disambiguation 📦 (2024-08-21)

 Package formats are the way that software data is organized for distribution prior to installation.
 Every major

 Linux branch will have a package format it utilizes.
-The two most major types are .deb
+The two most major types are .deb and .rpm.
+They are found on

 Debian based distros and Red Hat based distros respectively.
 Package installers and managers exist for every format and there are